CE954/Weatherbird/README.md

 - Thursday Morning: Upload to GitHub.

 ## Bonus features
+Some additional features that could potentialy be added:
 - Toggle sound effects that correspond to current weather conditions
 - Be able to display two or more locations on the screen at once with a carousel effect